Sedna (mythology): Myth

 Sedna is kidnapped or deceived by a different bird creature in yet another version.
 Her father then leaves in his kayak to rescue her from the floating ice-island where she is imprisoned while the bird creature is away.
 The creature, enraged by her disappearance, calls to a spirit of the sea to help him.
 The sea spirit locates the kayak with the two humans aboard and creates huge waves to kill them.
 Her father throws Sedna overboard in the hope that this will appease the angry god.
-Sedna clings to the kayak but her father grabs a little ax and chops three of her fingers off before striking her on the head.
+Sedna clings to the kayak but her father grabs a little axe and chops three of her fingers off before striking her on the head.
 The three fingers each become a different species of seal.
 The stroke to her head sends Sedna to the ocean floor where she resides, commanding the animals of the sea.

+In an additional version of the story Sedna marries a man who claims to be a fantastic hunter.
+He then takes her away to a distant island and once there he reveals himself to be a birdman.
+Being a birdman he was not a good hunter and could only hunt fish.
+Unable to escape the island she resigned herself to her situation, until her father came to visit one day.
+Her father decided to kill the birdman upon realizing he lied about who he was, attempting to rescue his daughter.
+They left the island on her father's kayak, when the birdman's friends attacked them in retaliation.
+They flew above the kayak and created great waves to attack the kayak with.
+Sedna's father was so frightened he threw her overboard; she then grabbed onto the edge of the kayak holding on for her life.
+Fearing she would tip over the boat her father cut off her fingers, making her fall into the water.
+The fingers that were cut off then became sea animals and she sank to the ocean floor where she became a spirit of the ocean.

 In one Baffin Island tradition, Sedna was in a kayak with her family when a storm started.
 Her parents thought she was to blame for the storm and threw her into the sea.
 She clung to the kayak, but her father cut her fingers off: first the tips, then the second knuckle, then the last knuckle.
 Her disembodied fingers turned into sea creatures.
 Sedna gained control over the animals.
 If humans angered her, she could stop the animals from coming to their hunting sites, thus causing famine.